Trunnion

-Alternatively, a trunnion is a shaft that positions and supports a tilting plate.
-This is a misnomer, as in reality it is a cradle for the true trunnion.

 In mechanical engineering (see the trunnion bearing section below), it is one part of a rotating joint where a shaft (the trunnion) is inserted into (and turns inside) a full or partial cylinder.

 Medieval history

 In a cannon, the trunnions are two projections cast just forward of the center of mass of the cannon and fixed to a two-wheeled movable gun carriage.
-As they allowed the muzzle to be raised and lowered easily, the integral casting of trunnions is seen by military historians as one of the most important advances in early field artillery.